-- Over communicate with your employees even when there is a tough message to land.
+- Over-communicate with your employees even when there is a tough message to land.
 Do so with clarity and authenticity.

-- Not all communication needs to be a corporate message – it can be a check in, a hello, a ‘we miss you’.
+- Not all communication needs to be a corporate message – it can be a check-in, a hello, a ‘we miss you’.

-Here’s how a simple e-card design could be distributed nationwide to employees – a great way to measure engagement by monitoring click through rates too.
+Here’s how a simple e-card design could be distributed nationwide to employees – a great way to measure engagement by monitoring click-through rates too.

 - Virtual calls are great.
 But sometimes small surprise gestures through the post can have a big impact.

 - Help employees discover their own purpose during this time.
 If your staff have extra time, help them to flourish by upskilling in something which interests them to shape their role.
-This helps to drive growth mindsets which everyone can benefit from personally and professionally.
+This helps to drive growth mindsets that everyone can benefit from personally and professionally.

-- Engage with line managers to understand what will work well / wont work well across the business and involve them in the process.
+- Engage with line managers to understand what will work well / won’t work well across the business and involve them in the process.